Pelvic Floor Stimulation as a Treatment of Urinary and Fecal Incontinence

 In 2021, the American College of Gastroenterology issued guidelines on the management of benign anorectal disorders.
 In the section on fecal incontinence, PFS is not mentioned as a treatment option.

 American Society of Colon and Rectal Surgeons

-In 2015, the American Society of Colon and Rectal Surgeons issued an evidence-based guideline using GRADE methodology on treatment of fecal incontinence.
-Dietary interventions, medical management and biofeedback were the only non-surgical treatment options recommended for fecal incontinence.
+In 2023, the American Society of Colon and Rectal Surgeons updated an evidence-based guideline using GRADE methodology on treatment of fecal incontinence.
+Dietary interventions and medical management are considered first-line treatments; PFS was not included in the recommendations.

 U.S. Preventive Services Task Force Recommendations

 Pelvic floor stimulation (PFS), pelvic floor muscle exercises (PME), detrusor instability, stress incontinence, urinary incontinence, electrical stimulation, magnetic stimulation, Fecal incontinence, InTone®MV, EmbaGYN®, NeoControl® Pelvic Floor Therapy System, MyoTrac Infiniti™, itouch Sure Pelvic Floor Exerciser, InCare® PRS, Pathway™ CTS 2000